dpkshetty/SalesEnablement-L3-test-repo2/docs/Part 1/01 Introduction.md

     - and sub-bullets 1
     - and 2

 !!! bug "Bug or as works as intended?
-Either way 4 is the magic number."
+Either way, 4 is the magic number!"

     For sub bullets and other areas where you want things indented, you need to use **4** spaces for those items.
 In the bullet example above, the sub bullets must have 4 spaces before the **-**.